How to Plant, Grow, and care for Boston Ferns

 Whether indoors or outside, learning the tenets of Boston fern care is simple as long as you follow our tips!

-Light and Temperature
+Light

 It’s the more powerful light levels spring and summer which becomes difficult for the Boston fern.
 They can’t tolerate direct sunlight for long and need to be placed in a location with filtered sunlight.
 Generally, northern-facing windows which get indirect light are good, as are shaded places under trees.
 If your home provides sun shelter, that’s also great.

-Water and Humidity
+Water

 How often do you water a Boston fern?
 Well, that depends on their environment.
 If you’re growing it as an indoor plant, you should start watering once the top inch or so of soil is dry.
-Water at soil level to keep the fronds dry.
+Water at the soil level to keep the fronds dry.

 If your Boston fern prefers more humidity, you can place a tray with stones and water in it beneath the pot.
 This will keep your ferns lush and happy.
 If your Boston fern is in a hanging pot, give it a light misting with a mister bottle occasionally.